uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 Also PostgreSQL seems to be accepted in most Reporting tools as data source, while NoSQL databases are not supported, or only via standard DBMS modules.
 Native support was rarely available.

-## The Database
+### The Database
-We design for the possibility to use an external DB for the reporting, while in the default setup we consider to use the available PostgreSQL server on Uyuni.
-We will use a different database name and login data.
+The main database is a PostgresDB in the hub system (but in the future it will be possible to use also an external db): it stores all the information collected from all the server, and eventually aggregates them.
+Other databases with the same schema are also present in all the server, to collect information for that system.
-The database needs to be made available on the network to either connect with the reporting tool or with the Hub to gather the data.
+The hub database needs to be made available on the network to either connect in a secure way (using the SSL certificates provided by Uyuni Server) with the reporting tool or with the Hub to gather the data.
-The connection should be secured with SSL using the certificates we configure anyway for Uyuni Server.
 If possible the connection to the main Uyuni DB from the outside should be forbidden.

-The database schema on the Uyuni Server and the Hub should be the same.
-We provide a new package to setup the reporting DB schema and tools to setup and manage the reporting database.
-The management tools should support
-- Database setup and schema initialization
-- Database schema migration
-- Simple User management

-The default setup create a Read/Write Admin User to manage the database and write the data from the main Uyuni Database into the Reporting DB.
-This user and the DB connection parameters are written into `/etc/rhn/rhn.conf` similar to the default DB options.

-A User created for a reporting tool or for Uyuni Hub to gather the data should be a Read-Only user.

-## The Database Schema
+### The Database Schema

 The schema should export the most important tables from the main Uyuni Database as a slightly de-normalized variant containing only data which are relevant for a report.